-Buildings of Local Importance
+PP14 - Buildings of Local Importance

-Where planning permission, conservation area consent or any other form of relevant permission is required, it will not be granted if it would involve the demolition of, or substantial alteration to the external appearance of, any building designated as of local importance (as listed in Appendix C), unless:
+Where planning permission, Conservation Area Consent or any other form of relevant permission is required, it will not be granted if it would involve the demolition of, or substantial alteration to the external appearance of, any building designated as of local importance (as listed in Annex C), unless:

-- (a) all reasonable steps have been taken to retain the building, including examination of alternative uses compatible with its local importance; and - (b) retention of the building, even with alterations, would be demonstrably impracticable; and - (c) the benefits of the redevelopment scheme outweigh the retention of the building. - 3.15.1 Peterborough has many buildings and structures which, although not meeting the national criteria for listing, contribute significantly to the historical, architectural and social character of our city and villages, and have value to local communities. - 3.15.2The Peterborough Local Plan (First Replacement) 2005 (policy CBE11) identifies 15 'Buildings of Local Importance' and recognises the positive contribution that they make to the character and identity of Peterborough.
-However, that 'local list' is very limited in its extent and there are clearly many other locally valued and important buildings and structures. - 3.15.3 In 2009 the Council agreed criteria for the identification and selection of further locally listed buildings, in accordance with the objectives of Planning Policy Statement 5 (March 2009).
+- (a) all reasonable steps have been taken to retain the building, including examination of alternative uses compatible with its local importance; and - (b) retention of the building, even with alterations, would be demonstrably impracticable; and - (c) the benefits of the redevelopment scheme outweigh the retention of the building.

+Peterborough has many buildings and structures which, although not meeting the national criteria for listing, contribute significantly to the historical, architectural and social character of our city and villages, and have value to local communities.

+The Peterborough Local Plan (First Replacement) 2005 (policy CBE11) identifies 15 'Buildings of Local Importance' and recognises the positive contribution that they make to the character and identity of Peterborough.
+However, that 'local list' is very limited in its extent and there are clearly many other locally valued and important buildings and structures.

+In 2009 the Council agreed criteria for the identification and selection of further locally listed buildings, in accordance with the objectives of Planning Policy Statement 5 (March 2009).
 These were based on national guidance for the selection of listed buildings, but adapted to reflect buildings and structures of local, rather than national significance.
 The criteria were developed in consultation with the Peterborough Civic Society.
 The aim of developing a new local list was to celebrate local distinctiveness, help to safeguard buildings and ensure that repairs, alterations and extensions are sympathetic to their character.
-Local designation complements the national regime for listed buildings.
+Local designation complements the national regime and can allow local people to identify, celebrate and protect buildings that promote 'local distinctiveness'.

-- 3.15.4 During summer 2010 and using the adopted selection criteria, Peterborough Civic Society carried out a survey of the urban area to identify potential buildings and structures of local importance for the new local list.
-Rural parish councils also identified potential 'local list' assets in their parish. - 3.15.5 The outcome of the processes of survey, research and evaluation against selection criteria has resulted in a draft local list which appears in Appendix C. The Council has produced a 'Buildings of Local Importance in Peterborough' report, with full details of each building or structure and the reasons for its inclusion on the list.
-This document is available on our website.
-You now have the opportunity to comment on the list in Appendix C before it is confirmed in the next version of this document.
+During summer 2010 and using the adopted selection criteria, Peterborough Civic Society carried out a survey of the urban area to identify potential buildings and structures of local importance for the new local list.
+Rural Parish Councils also identified potential 'local list' assets in their Parish.

+The outcome of the processes of survey, research and evaluation against selection criteria has resulted in a draft local list which appears in Annex C.

+There will be an entirely separate consultation on the draft local list which will take place early in 2011, following equivalent levels of consultation undertaken for national designation.
+At the end of the process the Council will produce a 'Buildings of Local Importance in Peterborough' report, with full details of each building or structure and the reasons for its inclusion on the list.
-Core Strategy policy: CS 17 - The Historic Environment

-Core Strategy objectives: OB3 - Urban and Rural Character and Distinctiveness
+Core Strategy policy: CS 17 - The Historic Environment Core Strategy objectives: OB3 - Urban and Rural Character and Distinctiveness OB26 - Urban Fabric and Public Realm

-3.15.6This issue was discussed as part of the Historic Built Environment (PP32) Issues and Options consultation.
-Buildings of Local Importance is a long standing, established local issue and there is a strong desire to protect these buildings which make a positive contribution to the area
+This issue was discussed as part of the Historic Built Environment (PP32) Issues and Options consultation.
+Buildings of Local Importance is a long standing, established local issue and there is a strong desire to protect these buildings which make a positive contribution to the area.